vodquang96/django-anymail/README.rst

 * Support for HTML, attachments, extra headers, and other features of `Django's built-in email <https://docs.djangoproject.com/en/stable/topics/email/>`_
-* Extensions that make it easy to use extra ESP functionality, like tags, metadata, and tracking, using code that's portable between ESPs
+* Extensions that make it easy to use extra ESP functionality, like tags, metadata, and tracking, with code that's portable between ESPs
+* Simplified inline images for HTML email

+Support is planned for:

-* Optional support for ESP delivery status notification via webhooks and Django signals
+* Normalized sent-message tracking status notification via webhooks and Django signals
-* Optional support for inbound email
+* Normalized inbound email processing through your ESP

 Anymail is released under the BSD license.
-It is tested against Django 1.8--1.9 (including Python 3 and PyPy).
+It is extensively tested against Django 1.8--1.9 (including Python 2.7, Python 3 and PyPy).
-Anymail uses `semantic versioning <http://semver.org/>`_.
+Anymail releases follow `semantic versioning <http://semver.org/>`_.

 ..
 END shared-intro